 PricewaterhouseCoopers LLP ("PwC"), Two Commerce Square, Suite 1800, 2001 Market Street, Philadelphia, PA 19103-7042, is the Fund's independent registered public accounting firm.
 PwC audits the Fund's annual financial statements.
-The audited financial statements and financial highlights of the Portfolios for the fiscal year ended October 31, 2022, as set forth in the Fund's annual report to shareholders relating to the Portfolios, including the report of PwC, are incorporated by reference into this SAI.
+The audited financial statements and financial highlights of the Portfolios for the fiscal year ended October 31, 2023, as set forth in the Fund's annual reports to shareholders, including the report of PwC, are incorporated by reference into this SAI.